-Full HD on a 4K monitor looks worse than on a Full-HD monitor.
+Full HD on 4K monitors and most 4K TVs looks worse than on Full-HD monitors and TVs.

-This happens due to blur added by all monitors and absolute majority of TVs at any scaling ratio, though this could be avoided when enlarging by an integer number of times (e. g.
+This happens due to blur added by all monitors and absolute majority of TVs at any scale, though this could be avoided when enlarging by an integer number of times (e. g.
 2 in case of FHD→4K).